Why I wrote this book.

 If we look carefully at our nation it is clear that we share too many characteristics with these tyranno-governments.
 We do not work for the common good.
-From the beginning we have mistreated seven hated groups: not-male, not-white, not-heterosexual, not-Christian, not-well-to-do, not-native, and the disabled.
 Our government is ruled by a small group of wealthy elite men who hold all of our nation’s power.
 These men hold power for decades, and it is very difficult to remove incumbents.
 The people have a small voice that is almost never decisive.
 Through their tight control of the election system and the two-party system, those in power decide who is to be granted access to power.
 Our rulers listen only to their own ideas, or to the ideas of sycophants, or to the ideas of those who give them money.
 Our rulers substitute their own wishes for the wishes of the people, and our rulers use our power primarily to benefit themselves.
 And, unfortunately, with regard to the economy, energy, inequality, and extreme weather, our rulers are pushing us beyond safe limits.
 It is safe to say that they are not following a policy of “safety first” in these four dangerous areas.
 The governments I named above were controlled by factions.
 Our government, like the other governments just described, works against the common good.
-Our government is a tyranno-government; it is not a faction-free democracy.
+Our government is a tyranno-government; it is not a Faction-Free Democracy.